Axual/ksml/docs/introduction.md

     to: sensor_copy
 ```

-You can see that we specified a second stream named `sensor_copy`  in this example, which is backed by the topic `ksml_sensordata_copy` target topic.
-The `log_message` function is unchanged, but the pipeline did undergo some changes.
+You can see that we specified a second stream named `sensor_copy`  in this example, which is backed by the
+topic `ksml_sensordata_copy` target topic.
+The `log_message` function is unchanged, but the pipeline did undergo some
+changes.
 Two new elements are introduced here, namely `via` and `to`.

 The `via` tag allows users to define a series of operations executed on the data.
-In this case there is only one, namely a `peek` operation which does not modify any data, but simply outputs the data on stdout as a side-effect.
+In this case there is only one, namely
+a `peek` operation which does not modify any data, but simply outputs the data on stdout as a side effect.

 The `to` operation is a so-called "sink operation".
 Sink operations are always last in a pipeline.
-Processing of the pipeline does not continue after it was delivered to a sink operation.
-Note that in the first example above `forEach` is also a sink operation, whereas in this example we achieve the same result by passing the `log_message` function as a parameter to the `peek` operation.
+Processing of the
+pipeline does not continue after it was delivered to a sink operation.
+Note that in the first example above `forEach` is
+also a sink operation, whereas in this example we achieve the same result by passing the `log_message` function as a
+parameter to the `peek` operation.

 When this definition is translated by KSML, the following Kafka Streams topology is created: